An athlete can be selected for testing anywhere, any time, and are subject to both random and targeted selection methods.

-The role of the ASADA Doping Control Officers (DCO) is to organise and manage the sample collection session, ensuring that all procedures are followed.
-The role of the Chaperone is to notify, accompany, and witness you providing a sample.
+The role of the ASADA Doping Control Officers (DCO) is to organise and manage the sample collection session.
+The role of the Chaperone is to notify, accompany, and witness an athlete provide a sample.
+The DCO can also perform all the duties of a Chaperone.

-The DCO or Chaperone will notify you for sample collection generally in person, or less frequently by telephone, written notice, or by a third party.
+The DCO or Chaperone will notify an athlete for sample collection generally in person, or less frequently, by telephone, written notice, or by a third party.

-Once notified of selection for testing, you must remain in direct observation of the DCO or chaperone until the DCO is satisfied that the sample collection procedure is complete.
+Once notified of selection for testing, the athlete must remain in direct observation of the DCO or Chaperone until the DCO is satisfied that the sample collection procedure is complete.

-Any attempt to evade notification may result in an anti‑doping rule violation.
+Any attempt to evade notification may result in an anti‑doping rule violation and a ban from sport.

 In the case of an athlete with an intellectual disability, it is a NAD Scheme requirement that a third party is notified.